github/docs/.github/PULL_REQUEST_TEMPLATE.md

 ### Check off the following:

-- [ ] I have reviewed my changes in staging (look for the "Automatically generated comment" and click the links in the "Preview" column to view your latest changes).
+- [ ] I have reviewed my changes in staging, available via the **View deployment** link in this PR's timeline.

+  - For content changes, you will also see an automatically generated comment with links directly to pages you've modified.
+The comment won't appear if your PR only edits files in the `data` directory.
 - [ ] For content changes, I have completed the [self-review checklist](https://github.com/github/docs/blob/main/contributing/self-review.md#self-review).